 With our students’ remarks, “Physical class sessions make me lose my reservoir of great enthusiasm!”
 If this is the case, then they have to consider enrolling in an online method of education.
 I think it is for the best according to their preferences!

 If our students have an incredible and reasonable list of inconveniences with face-to-face classroom set-up, then they have an important decision to make!

 Remember, it has always been our student’s choice of enjoying the parameters of their home.
-If they think they will learn best at home than attending to classroom sessions, then they have to make up their minds and grab online learning!
-Of course, they have to do it with the supervision of their parents.
+If they think they will learn best at home than attending classroom sessions, then they have to make up their minds and grab online learning!
+Of course, they have to do it under the supervision of their parents.

 Great Help to Students with Health Problems